jcu-eresearch/matrix-helpers/docs/designs.md

   to use raw HTML for anything as a non-technical editor.
 Admins can still jump in where need be, but as an editor, you can build beautiful-looking pages within minutes without any technical help.
+* **JCU-specific styles:** as you edit your page, you can choose from a variety of University themed styles for your content.
 * **No secret IDs**: forget what an asset ID is; editors can use the whole setup without entering in manual asset ID.
 No need to remember secret codes.